Top 89 Face Tattoo Ideas – [2022 Inspiration Guide]

 Subtlety is often a cornerstone of face tattoos, but the focus on disguised imagery is being eschewed in favor of bombastic decadence.
 A full-on display will always win against a minor logo.

-Names are a recurring foundation for facial ink, but tribal imprints are definitely taking over as the most popular concept.
+Names are a recurring foundation for facial tattoos, but tribal imprints are definitely taking over as the most popular concept.
 In essence, many of these designs are direct tributes to the likes of Mike Tyson.

 1. Geometric Face Tattoos